Homepage > Blank IRS 1042-S Template

 Documents used along the form

-• Form W-8BEN: This form is used by foreign individuals to certify their foreign status and claim a reduced rate of withholding tax according to applicable tax treaties.
+• Form W-8BEN: This form is used by foreign individuals to certify their foreign status and claim any applicable tax treaty benefits.
+It helps the payer determine the correct withholding tax rate.

-• Form W-8BEN-E: Similar to W-8BEN, this form is for foreign entities.
-It helps entities claim tax treaty benefits and verify their foreign status.
+• Form W-8BEN-E: Similar to the W-8BEN, this form is for foreign entities.
+It certifies the entity's status and claims any benefits under a tax treaty.

 Similar forms